|Hartland Victor on the left (courtesy of Barrie Getz); |

 And sure enough, eBay came through for me with the confirmation I needed.
 I recently acquired this set of Red Ryder gloves made by Wells Lamont, one still sealed in the original packaging with the most fascinating promotional offer card tucked inside.

 This information begs several questions.
 We know the Ohio Plastics horses were copied from Superior Plastics horses.
 Did Ohio Plastics simply copy the black and gold paint scheme, too, or did they perhaps make horses for the Wells Lamont promotion, too?
+Several collectors with black Ohio Plastics horses have related stories to me about relatives having collected coupons or tokens of some variety until they had enough to send in for Red Ryder's horse.
+It seems likely to me that both companies worked with Wells Lamont on a Red Ryder promotion, Superior Plastics first and then Ohio Plastic.
 Perhaps Wells Lamont and Superior Plastics parted ways just like Mastercrafters and Hartland did, and Ohio Plastics stepped into the void?
 And where do the black and gold Breyer Western Horse and Pony fit into this timeline?
 Did they copy the paint scheme, too, or was it just coincidence?

 |9/22/55 Conneautville Courier ad|